dlarkin3/blackboard_extractor/README.md

 # Downloads files from Blackboard Mechatronics course

 ## Extract data from Blackboard.
-This downloads all files that end with: (".pdf",".doc",".docx",".ino",".zip",".txt") and copies all text entries into a file.
+- This downloads all files that end with: (".pdf",".doc",".docx",".ino",".zip",".txt") and copies all text entries into a file.
-This code is written for Python2.7
+- This code is written for Python2.7
+- This code converts all docx and doc files to pdf and also saves them as a pdf.

 ## Dependencies (probably not all)
 - `sudo apt-get install selenium`